monadosquito/bem/README.md

 - A [part of speech](#parts-of-speech) is moved onto its next line along with the [conjunction](#parts-of-speech) introducing it.
+- All the [utilities](https://monadosquito.github.io/bem/Bem-Utl-Intr.html) are optional,
+that is,
+all the features work without them.
 - An image or a table has its own two-level heading of its type and its number.
 - Appendix is denoted with a horizontal line and contains images and tables.
 - The [source code groups](#source-code-groups) are listed